tokenring-ai/websearch/README.md

 - Consider implementing caching for frequently accessed content
 - Respect robots.txt and terms of service for all search operations
 - Test with different provider implementations to ensure consistency
+- Use the interactive provider selection command for better user experience
+- Leverage deep search for comprehensive research tasks

 ### Limitations